RAQuig/VirtualXPFork/README.md

 ## Disclaimer

 The Windows XP minified image is provided for educational purposes ONLY.
 This demo is not affiliated with or endorsed by their respective copyright holders.

+## Addition by RAQuig

+This version by RAQuig adds Dolphin Emulator (https://dolphin-emu.org/) version 4 in x86 to the xp install